GuilhermeParnaibaNunes/SFP/README.md

 # SFP
-Sistema Financeiro Pessoal (SFP) - a oop project of a personal finance system in java.
+Sistema Financeiro Pessoal (SFP) - an oop project of a personal finance system in java.